swaptacular/swpt-k8s-config/README.md

 ## Fork and clone this repository

-First you need to create a fork of this repository, and then clone it
+First, you need to create a fork of this repository, and then clone it
 locally:

-**Note**: In this example, the name of the user is `johndoe`.
+**Note**: In this example, the username is `johndoe`.

 ``` console
 $ cd ~